vincent-manuceau/blog-news-reactjs/README.md

-# Getting Started with Create React App
+# A simple News Blog in ReactJS with live news feed

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).